SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

     * Attributes (infix, resilience, inout, auto_closure, noreturn)
     * Typedefs for closure signatures to aid readability?
     * Metatypes and static functions on types
+    * Marking functions as transparent (and what this means)

 Functions and Closures
 ======================